The firm’s foremost goal is to ensure client satisfaction by providing excellent legal services at a reasonable cost.

-Greg is a trustee of the nonprofit Utah Dispute Resolution, a member of the Utah Council on Conflict Resolution and a member of the Utah State Bar’s Alternative Dispute Resolution Section.
+Greg is a trustee of the nonprofit Utah Dispute Resolution, a member of the Utah Council on Conflict Resolution, and a member of the Utah State Bar’s Alternative Dispute Resolution Section.
 Greg writes and lectures frequently on the value and benefits of alternative dispute resolution.

 $300/hour.
 No charge for travel along the Wasatch Front, Moab and St. George, where Greg maintains a satellite office.